Which one would we choose?

 The power button is what is used to cycle through the cleaning modes on this brush handle.

-In comparison, the FlexCare Platinum has clearly labelled cleaning modes, complete with an LED above each.
+In comparison, the FlexCare Platinum has clearly labeled cleaning modes, complete with an LED above each.

 This LED lights up Green when the mode is activated.